daneroo/directory-digester/go/README.md

 # directory-digester Go implementation

 Not sure how to layout the directories yet.
-Especiall for a multi-language project.
+Especially for a multi-language project.
 See [this article](https://appliedgo.com/blog/go-project-layout/) for some ideas.

 ## Usage